-It is important to always end with a positive message, such as: "We are here to protect you, ask us for help if you feel bad about something another grown-up you trust."
-In this age group, we cannot offer a telephone number or Internet service, support needs to come from people with whom they have a direct relationship and they trust.
-However, it is necessary to know numbers to be able to provide guidance, if any cases are disclosed.
+It is important to always end with a positive message, such as: "We are here to protect you, another grown-up you trust."
+Between the telephone number or Internet service, support children and adolescent helpline numbers: the for Child Helplines in may European Countries. downloaded from the Internet, and often the there are any disclosures.